kersorianek/mon-portfolio/_posts/2023-01-05-How-to-Develop-a-Project-Schedule-for-as-a-Beginner.md

 ---
 layout: post
-title: How to Develop a Project Schedule That Works
+title: Mastering the Art of Project Scheduling as a Beginner
-subtitle: Tips and Techniques to Develop a Project Schedule that Delivers Results
+subtitle: Learn how to create a project schedule as a beginner project manager, step-by-step.
 tags:
   [
        project management,